big-unibo/smarter/README.md

 ### Data Generation

 Experiments for reference values for KP and KP parameters within different soil textures scenarios (clay-loam, silty-loam, sandy-loam) can be reproduced through Docker and CRITERIA-2D.
-The Criteria2D repository and experiments setup have been packed in a Docker image (the original repository is available at this link [this link](https://github.com/ManuelePasini/synthetic-soil-simulator/tree/pid_tuning)) runnable within this repository by opening a shell on this project root directory and running:
+- The Criteria2D repository and experiments setup for tuning KP and KI have been packed in a Docker image (the original repository is available at this link [this link](https://github.com/ManuelePasini/synthetic-soil-simulator/tree/pid_tuning)) runnable within this repository by opening a shell on this project root directory and running:
+- The Criteria2D repository and experiments setup for assessing SMARTER robustness and performances against other precision irrigation techniques have been packed in a docker image in a Docker image (the original repository is available at this link [this link](https://github.com/ManuelePasini/synthetic-soil-simulator/tree/irrigation_strategies_comparison)) runnable within this repository by opening a shell on this project root directory and running:

 ```sh
 docker compose up
 ```

-Simulation results for each scenario will be available in the `data/experiments_data/{scenario}/output` folder.
+Simulation results for each scenario will be available in the `data/experiments/tuning/{scenario}/output` folder.

 #### Visualize experimenst results
-Finally, to visualize such results, open the `processing/PID_Tuning.ipynb` notebook and change the value of the VISUALIZE_EXPERIMENTS variable to true.
+Finally, to visualize such results, run the `processing/PID_Tuning.ipynb` notebook.

 The simulation parameters can be found in the following directories:

-- <b>Soil, crop and field parameters</b>: `data/experiments_data/{scenario}/data/{scenario}_{year}/settings`;
+- <b>Soil, crop and field parameters</b>: `data/experiments/{scenario}/data/{scenario}_{year}/settings`;
 - <b>Weather parameters</b>: `data/experiments_data/{scenario}/data/{scenario}_{year}/meteo`.